nyris/sdk-maui/README.md

         .Start();
 ```

-#### Customize text of the component
+#### Customizing the text of the component

-You can change text of the coponent by using :
+You can change text of the coponent by using

 ```csharp
     NyrisSearcher
         .Builder("Your API Key Here", this)